wangluo2028/deep-head-pose/README.md

 Yaw: 6.470, Pitch: 6.559, Roll: 5.436, and MAE: **6.155**

 As reported in the paper, to achieve this result, they used below settings:

-Training Dataset: 300W-LP
+* Training Dataset: 300W-LP

-Alpha: 2
+* Alpha: 2

-Batch Size: 128
+* Batch Size: 128

-Initial Learning Rate: 1e-5
+* Learning Rate: 1e-5

 Using the provided code, I tried similar settings.
 Except for **batch size** for which I had to reduce to **64** due to the memory limitation of my GPU.